People affected by PTSD and certain other mental health problems may see a substantial reduction…

 The researchers concluded that PTSD severity is the main determinant of all eight aspects of health-related quality of life measured by the SF-36, even when affected individuals have co-occurring problems with depressive illness, psychosis, OCD or an anxiety disorder.
 They also concluded that the most profound health-related impact of severe PTSD is loss of the ability to function socially.
 In addition, the researchers concluded that co-occurring depression is the single greatest secondary contributor to a reduction in health-related quality of life in people severely affected by PTSD.

 Based on their findings, the study’s authors believe that improved health-related quality of life should be a major goal of PTSD treatment, as well as a major indicator of actual treatment success.
-Read more about how Brightwater Landing treats co-occurring disorders or call 844-876-7680 today.
+Read more about how The Ranch – Pennsylvania Landing treats co-occurring disorders or call 844-876-7680 today.
 Our specialists are ready to help.